umass-compsci-220/umass-compsci-220.github.io/materials/resources/office-hours.md

 # Office Hours

 We will be holding both in-person and virtual office hours this semester.
-Location(s) for in-person office hours is still to be determined.
 Faculty members will hold their office hours in their own offices.

 Please do come to office hours for: